a13n20/Code-Samples/README.md

 ## C# (Unity)

-All of these samples come from my most recent project Seven Seas to Glory.
+All of these samples come from my most recent project, Seven Seas to Glory.

+### Saving the game

+This is the first time I've ever programmed a saving system for a game.

+[PlayerData.cs](
+[SaveAndLoad.cs]
+[Saving.cs]